 Now we know that electrolytes are important, but you still need to focus on water when you’re hot and sweaty.
 These tips will help you avoid dehydration, which has some pretty serious side effects.
 Staying ahead of the curve and making hydration a priority all the time is the best way to ensure that the complex yet efficient system you have is running smoothly.

 ♦ Not all fluids are the same.
 A good rule of thumb is to try to drink at least 64 ounces of water a day.
 It’s not an actual rule, but it gives you a goal to shoot for.
 But, some fluids, like those with caffeine and alcohol, have dehydrating effects, so they shouldn’t be counted as part of your hydration routine.
 Try to focus on water when hydrating.

 ♦ Some foods are better.
 Watermelon and cucumber are made up of mostly water.
 While they won’t substitute for drinking water, eating water-based plant foods gives your body a head start.
-Potato chips, lunch meats, mixed nuts, and other foods that are high in salt content will deplete your fluids, so you’re better off avoiding them when you’re sweating.
+Potato chips, lunch meats, mixed nuts, and other foods high in salt content will deplete your fluids, so you’re better off avoiding them when you’re sweating.

 ♦ Stay cool.
 Heat stroke happens when you’re dehydrated, but it also happens when you’re too hot.
 Wearing dark clothing, being outside in the hottest part of the day, and not wearing a hat—are all things that can push you closer and closer toward heat stroke.
 Do what you can to stay cool on the hottest days; it’s for your health.

 ♦ Try a probiotic.
 When your body has the right mix of good gut bacteria, it’s better able to absorb food and nutrients, and this includes water.
 Making your body more efficient is a fantastic way to improve health.

 Signs of Dehydration